Search Results for

 Input

-- body: The email's content, it can be plain text or text with HTML format.
+• body: The email's content.
+It can be plain text or HTML-formatted text.
 This field is required.

-- isHtml: Field value is either true or false (false is default), it supports display HTML in content email.
+• isHtml: Field value is either true or false (false is the default).
+It controls whether HTML is rendered in the email content.
 This field is optional.

 var bytes = Encoding.ASCII.GetBytes("text");